This post was originally published for my business, Culture and can be found here

 - Is purpose integrated in to performance metrics?

 - How is that purpose translated in to business operations and supply chain strategy?
+Call Jonckers to translate it for you.

 - Does your brand’s purpose drive customer / consumer facing communication and engagement?